Deathgazeroo/forecast-excercise/README.md

 ```

-so templateUrl property work as it should
+in project root, so templateUrl property work as it should